 “She was a coward,” he said.
 “A couple of the councilmembers even acknowledged that wouldn’t have been fair to me.”

-NJWeedman said that after speaking to politicians and lawyers, including Cannabis Regulatory Commission Chair Dianna Houenou, he is no longer hesitating to apply for a license.
+NJWeedman said he has spoken to politicians and lawyers, including Cannabis Regulatory Commission Chair Dianna Houenou.
+He is no longer hesitating to apply for a license.

 “I’m down,” he said.
 “I’m applying.”

-However, NJWeedman still lamented that the regulations might be hard to comply with due to the inadequacies of the NJ cannabis market.
+However, NJWeedman still lamented that the regulations might be hard to comply with.
+That is due to the inadequacies of the NJ cannabis market.

 “The marijuana available is not as good nor plentiful as black-market products,” NJWeedman said.